These interview tips can help you find qualified candidates for your small business.

 Planning to update the look and layout of your office?
 These questions can help you choose a design that works for your company.

-If you work from home, properly setting up your home office can help avoid painful injuries and time lost from work in the future.
+If you work from home, properly setting up your home office can help avoid painful injuries and time lost from work.

 Most of your employees probably bring a personal cell phone to work which can cause concerns about personal use, safety and security.